Remember To Explore Bali!

 Duration: 7-8 hours.

-From here we will move to the Tirta Empul Temple.
-Built on the holy springs, this is a place where for over 1000 years Balinese people did their traditional cleansing ceremony.
-We recommend you experience it too and learn about this holy ritual.
+From Gunung Kawi we will move to the Bali Tirta Empul temple.
+Tirta Empul is built on the Balinese holy springs, this is a place where for over 1000 years Balinese people did their traditional cleansing ceremony.
+We recommend you experience it too and learn about this Bali ritual.
 Afterwards, we will take you to see the beautifully carved stone gate of the Goa Gajah temple.
 This 9th-century temple is a fusion of Buddhist and Hindu religion and you will find out more about these ancient beliefs.

-We will finish the tour at the traditional Balinese dance called Kecak.
+We will finish the Bali tour with the traditional Balinese dance called Kecak.
 It is performed by dozens of men sitting on the ground and creating a melody with their own voices, dancing with fire and we bet that you have never seen anything like this before!

 Day 4: Balinese cooking class (optional)